thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-It only assigns one instance variable, it doesn't have too many methods, and all
+It only assigns one instance variable, it doesn't have too many methods and all
 of its methods are fairly small.

 \clearpage